indigo-dc/tts/gitbook/admin.md

-For informations on how to add the repository to your system refer to the documentation of your operation system.
+For informations on how to add the repository to your system refer to the documentation of your operating system.

 #### Ubuntu 14.04
 After adding the repository one needs to update the package list and then install